GrenderG/grenderg.github.io/_posts/2015-07-31-snippet_3_is_internet_available.markdown

 }
 {% endhighlight %}

-- **context:** Activity context.
+- **context:** A valid context.

 ###What does it returns?
-true if the the device has internet, false if not.
+true if the the device is comnected to the internet, false if not.